Louisiana Creole people: Federally imposed segregation, 1896

+Disintegration of Creole society

+While Creoles aspired for "liberté, égalité, et fraternité" (freedom, equality, brotherhood), black and white Americans instead sought segregation and racial separation.
+Louisiana Creoles found themseleves caught in the middle of a great mass of white and black people fighting against each other.

+To fit in the new racial system, especially after the ruling of Plessy v.
+Ferguson, some Creoles were forced into a position where they had to distance themselves from their black and multiracial cousins; they deliberately erased or destroyed public records, and many "passed over" fully into a white American identity.
+Increasingly influenced by white American society, some Creoles claimed that the term "Creole" applied to whites only.
+According to Virginia R. Domínguez:

 Charles Gayarré ... and Alcée Fortier ... led the outspoken though desperate defense of the Creole.
 As bright as these men clearly were, they still became engulfed in the reclassification process intent on salvaging white Creole status.
 Their speeches consequently read more like sympathetic eulogies than historical analysis.

 Sybil Kein suggests that, because of the white Creoles struggle for redefinition, they were particularly hostile to the exploration by the writer George Washington Cable of the multi-racial Creole society in his stories and novels.
 She believes that in The Grandissimes, Cable exposed white Creoles' preoccupation with covering up blood connections with Creoles of color.
 Kein writes:

 There was a veritable explosion of defenses of Creole ancestry.
 The more novelist George Washington Cable engaged his characters in family feuds over inheritance, embroiled them in sexual unions with blacks and mulattoes and made them seem particularly defensive about their presumably pure Caucasian ancestry, the more vociferously the white Creoles responded, insisting on purity of white ancestry as a requirement for identification as Creole.